eclipse1482/nanoise/README.md

 If desired, you could still send funds from your decoy accounts, but then you will be linking your identify to your decoys.
 It is my opinion that you have better privacy by transacting from your main address because your counterparty will likely already know your identify and they won't be able to see your full balance or know what transactions are real or decoys.

 If you need to achieve true anonymity, this program is not designed for you.
 In that case, you should use a crypto like Monero.
-However, I believe this achieves a good level of privacy in a secure, self-hosted, user friendly, and free program.
+However, I believe this achieves a good level of privacy in a secure, self-hosted, user friendly, and free program. **Important:** This program does not save your mnemonic phrase or seed phrase.
+You accounts are derived from the seed phrase and then the seed phrase is disposed of.
+Your accounts are encrypted with PBKDF2 with 4 million iterations.
+They are only decrypted for the few seconds it takes to process a transaction.

 ## Installation